Hospital for Special Care Hosts Fourteenth Annual Juried Art ShowJuly 24, 2017

 Chairman’s Award – Andrzej Grzybowski – Separation of Forms

 Hospital for Special Care Award – Lori Anderson – Bouquet

 Judith Weld Brown Award – Sean Dudley – A Tree Grows in Grasmere

 Joy of Art!
 Award – Sara Brown – RB at Work

 Anne Arnstein – Mom & Boy at Beach

 The Joy of Art! program offers multiple in-house art exhibitions affording patients, family members, visitors, staff, and members of the community the opportunity to enjoy beautiful artwork gracing the walls of the hospital, and fundraising through commission proceeds of sold exhibition artwork.

 Creative Expressions, a form of art therapy, is the latest addition to the Joy of Art! program.
 This dimension was a long-standing objective of the Joy of Art! mission.
 The enhanced program now also fosters patients’ interests with cultivation of the arts in mind.
-HSC appreciates the value of art in the healing process.
+HFSC appreciates the value of art in the healing process.
 Its mission reflects the importance of this complement in combination with traditional therapies in recovery and an improved quality of life for patients.
 Creative Expressions initiative affords patients the opportunity to expand their creativity in the areas of painting, sculpture, art history, drawing and photography.